 The Cybis Sculpture

-I know of three completed examples that definitely exist.
-The two shown below both came out of the Cybis studio’s holdings during their final liquidations; both are signed but neither are numbered.
-They have some slight differences and so I am showing multiple views of both.
-It is 15.5” tall.
+I have come across only three examples of this piece, although I know of the existence of a fourth.
+The first two shown below came out of the Cybis studio’s holdings during their final liquidations; both are signed but neither are numbered.
+The third was purchased at a retailer.
+They have some differences and so I am showing multiple views of all.

 The dipped lace along the edges of the blanket is reminiscent of the workmanship seen on the 1940s Cordey figures and busts.
 The back-view photo shows an area of dark orange discoloration of the glue that originally attached the lace to the edge of the blanket.
 There appear to be several other areas of lace where such oxidation has occurred, albeit to a lesser extent.

 The ‘spikes’ in the headdress are meant to depict the stalks of wheat shown in the painting; this is one instance where art would have been far better served by utilizing a cast-and-painted-metal element instead, if there was nobody in the studio with the skill to fashion them by hand in porcelain.
 Almost all of the flowers were cast from a mold; the wheat stalks certainly are, and as a result are so solid that they could easily be mistaken for an attempt at feathers.
 The painting shows at least nine stalks; the Cybis piece has six, and the tip of one is broken off.
 There are some other condition ‘issues’ on this piece as well.

 This is the headdress on The Bride, for comparison.
 There are molded elements here too, especially the berries, but there are quite a few handmade flowers and the overall quality of workmanship is much higher.
 The yellow-centered white flowers are created from pieces of dipped lace.
 The painting is better here also.

 This example is signed Cybis U.S.A. on the bottom corner of the mother’s skirt.

 The second example of the Lowicz Mother and Baby has some subtle differences.